mc-ireiser/termoDaQ/README.md

 - January 18, 2018.
 Assembly and welding of components in the first plate, my main goal has been met, now termoDaQ is real :)

+- April 4, 2018 begins the process of manufacturing the second prototype in PCB with updates and corrections of the feedback applied.

 ## Translation

 English translation using google translator, If you wish, you can help me translate the readme file correctly.